-During the consultation on its proposed policy, the Council specifically invited comments in respect of the question of issuing casino premise licences.
+During the consultation on its proposed policy, the Council specifically invited comments in respect of the question of issuing casino premises licences.
 No responses were received.

-At its meeting on 15 December 2009 the Council, having considered all responses to the consultation process, passed a resolution not to issue casino premise licences and approved its Statement of Licensing Policy accordingly.
+At its meeting on 15 December 2012 the Council, having not received any responses to the consultation process, passed a resolution not to issue casino premises licences and approved its Statement of Licensing Policy (Gambling) accordingly.